Kowshik-bh18/AIML_Based_Roadmap_Generator_for_Skill_Development/README.md

   <br>

   <a href="https://rmpai.pythonanywhere.com/" style="font-size:22px; font-weight:bold;">
-     Live Demo
+    🚀 Live Demo
   </a>

   <p style="margin-top:10px; font-size:14px;">
     Note: Live demo requires the AI endpoint to be active.
-    If it is not responding, please ping me using the contact details below — I’ll start the endpoint so you can experience the full features.
+    If it is not responding, please ping me using the contact details below — I'll start the endpoint so you can experience the full features.
   </p>
 </div>